Medjugorje Ireland logo

 The local Bishop and the diocesan commissions he had set up were then released from any further investigations into Medjugorje.
 The Yugoslav Bishops’ Conference was then ordered by Cardinal Ratzinger to appoint a new commission under its direction.

-Bishops' Conference of the former Republic of Yugoslavia
+Bishops' Conference of the former Republic of Yugoslavia in 1991

 The neutral decision (Non constat de supernaturalitate) was issued on the 10th of April 1991 by the Bishops' Conference of the former Republic of Yugoslavia and still stands today as the official and current position of the Catholic Church.
 This decision does not prevent the possibility that the alleged apparitions could be approved or condemned in the future by the Church.